 I had little train buckets filled with traffic sign suckers, fruit snacks, airplane whizzers, and train tattoos for our pint-sized guests.

-It’s a tradition of ours to offer these cookies from Donut Bank, a bakery in Brad’s hometown, as favors for all major life celebrations.
+It’s a tradition of ours to offer these cookies from Donut Bank, a bakery in Brad’s hometown, as party favors for all major life celebrations.
 We had them as favors at our wedding, Owen’s first birthday party, etc.

 Shout out to my mother-in-law and brother-in-law for getting the cookies and transporting them to our house and my cousin Whitney and Jen for putting them in the cellophane bags.